jmcollin78/versatile_thermostat/README.md

 > ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true)  _*Notes*_
     - after a restart the preset are resetted to the configured temperature.
 If you want your change to be permanent you should modify the temperature preset into the confguration of the integration.

-## Change security settings
+## Change safety settings
-This service is used to dynamically modify the security parameters described here [Advanced configuration](#configuration-avanced).
+This service is used to dynamically modify the safety parameters described here [Advanced configuration](#configuration-avanced).
-If the thermostat is in ``security`` mode the new settings are applied immediately.
+If the thermostat is in ``safety`` mode the new settings are applied immediately.

-To change the security settings use the following code:
+To change the safety settings use the following code:
 ```
 service : thermostat_polyvalent.set_security
 data: